Invasion of Hanover (1757): Convention of Klosterzeven

-The Convention was immediately attacked in Britain, and despite having given Cumberland authorisation to negotiate terms George II angrily rebuked his son on his return to London in October, compelling Cumberland to resign all his military offices.
-Richelieu also faced strong criticism from Paris where the terms were perceived as far too lenient.
-He had decided it was too late in the year to now commit his forces to a full attack on Prussia which would have to wait until the following year.
-Instead he moved his forces to take up winter quarters around Halberstadt.
-This was in spite of the fact he had instruction to besiege the Prussian fortress of Magdeburg.
+The convention was immediately attacked in Britain, and despite having given Cumberland authorisation to negotiate terms, George II angrily rebuked his son on his return to London in October, which compelled Cumberland to resign all his military offices.
+Richelieu also faced strong criticism from Paris, where the terms were perceived as far too lenient.
+He had decided it was too late in the year to commit his forces now to a full attack on Prussia, which would have to wait until the following year.
+Instead, he moved his forces to take up winter quarters around Halberstadt although he had instructions to besiege the Prussian fortress of Magdeburg.

-The British government, seeing the terms agreed at Klosterzeven as contravening their own agreement with Prussia announced that they were not bound by it.
-They also began to lobby George II and his Hanoverian ministers to abandon the convention and re-enter the war.
-On 8 October George II revoked the agreement because of a technicality concerning the French interference with Hessian forces returning home.
-As the French were themselves dissatisfied by the agreement, they were also prepared to accept a return to hostilities.
+The British, seeing the terms agreed at Klosterzeven as contravening their own agreement with Prussia, announced that they were not bound by it.
+They also began to lobby George II and his Hanoverian ministers to abandon the convention and to reenter the war.
+On 8 October, George II revoked the agreement because of a technicality concerning the French interference with Hessian forces returning home.
+As the French had themselves been dissatisfied by the agreement, they also prepared to accept a return to hostilities.

 Directed by the British, the Hanoverians began to reform the Army of Observation and selected Ferdinand of Brunswick, a Prussian commander and brother-in-law of Frederick the Great, as its new commander.
 The British now agreed to take over the payment of Hanoverian troops as well as other contingents.
-This marked a sudden reversal in the policies of William Pitt, as he had previously been opposed to further British financial commitments to a continental war.
+That marked a sudden reversal in the policies of William Pitt, who had opposed further British financial commitments to a continental war.
 However, he still insisted that no British troops would be sent to join Brunswick's army.
-Ultimately this never came to pass, as British troops reinforced the Allied army at further battles, notably Wilhelmstahl.
+Ultimately that never came to pass, as British troops reinforced the Allied army at further battles, notably Wilhelmstahl.